ORNL/cpp-proposals-pub/transposed/transposed.md

 These two layouts are exactly the layouts supported by the BLAS.
 The BLAS calls the one user-provided stride the matrix's "leading dimension."
+(The name hints at the reason for these layouts, namely that they represent the layout of a submatrix of contiguous rows and columns of a possibly larger matrix, whose dimension is the user-provided stride.)
 BLAS implementations can optimize transpose of input matrices in these two layouts without copying data, just by reversing extents and retaining the one input stride.
-Furthermore, it is known at compile time that any mapping of these two layouts is compatible with the BLAS.
+Furthermore, it is known at compile time that any mapping of these two layouts is BLAS-compatible.
 Therefore, it's reasonable to expect P1673 implementations to optimize for `layout_left_padded` and `layout_right_padded`.
 The way to do that would be for `transposed`